francois-rozet/dawgz/README.md

 ## Getting started

 In `dawgz`, a job is a Python function decorated by `@dawgz.job`.
 This decorator allows to define the job's parameters, like its name, whether it is a job array, the resources it needs, etc. The job's dependencies are declared with the `@dawgz.after` decorator.
 At last, the `dawgz.schedule` function takes care of scheduling the jobs and their dependencies, with a selected backend.
-These are the core components of `dawgz`'s interface, although additional features are provided.
+For more information, check out the [interface](#Interface) and the [examples](examples/).

 Follows a small example demonstrating how one could use `dawgz` to calculate `π` (very roughly) using the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 We define two jobs: `generate` and `estimate`.
 The former is a *job array*, meaning that it is executed concurrently for all values of `i = 0` up to `tasks - 1`.
 It also defines a [postcondition](https://en.wikipedia.org/wiki/Postconditions) ensuring that the file `pi_{i}.npy` exists after the job's completion.
-If it is not the case, the job raises an `AssertionError` at runtime.
 The job `estimate` has `generate` as dependency, meaning it should only start after `generate` succeeded.

 ```python
 import glob